To install and run Flutter, your development environment must meet these minimum requirements:

 - Enable VM acceleration on your machine.

-- Launch Android Studio > Tools > Android > AVD Manager and select Create Virtual Device.
+- In older versions of Android Studio, you should instead launch Android Studio > Tools > Android > AVD Manager and select Create Virtual Device….
 (The Android submenu is only present when inside an Android project.)

 - Choose a device definition and select Next.